Want to avoid hefty excess fees on your rental car? Compare rental excess insurance from as little as $6 a day.

 If you rent a car and it's damaged, lost or stolen you will be charged what is known as 'excess' by the rental company.
 Car rental excess insurance can cover you for this expense.
-If you're ready to take out cover right away, you can follow the secure links below to receive a quote for cover.
+If you're ready to take out cover right away, you can follow the secure links below to receive a quote.

 What is car rental excess insurance?

 Car rental excess insurance provides protection for the excess charges or gap amount from a car rental company in the event your car is damaged or stolen.
-With some excess charges being upwards of $5,000, this little investment can bring great peace of mind if your hiring a car for a couple of weeks or even a couple of days.
-While prices will vary between car rental companies, the cost of reducing the car rental excess over the counter can be over $25 per day...with the cost of standalone car rental excess cover as low as $6, it can be a smart choice for those looking to save while still getting comprehensive cover.
+With some excess charges being upwards of $5,000, this little investment can bring great peace of mind if you're hiring a car for a couple of weeks or even a couple of days.
+While prices will vary between car rental companies, the cost of reducing excess over the counter can be over $30 per day.
+Standalone car rental excess cover starts as low as $6, meaning it can be a smart choice for those looking to save while still getting comprehensive cover.

 What type of damage is usually covered?

 Most policies will cover you for the following types of damage:

 - Damage to the car undercarriage or wheels